Collaborative Learning via Prediction Consensus: Design of trust weights

+The quality of the local models could differ due to various factors, such as the amount of labeled data available during training, due to the expressivity of the local model, the training algorithm, or due to the relevance of the local data for the target task of labeling $\cQ$.
+Thus, a desirable property of the consensus solution is that malicious agents, or agents with low-quality models contribute less to the pseudo-labeling than agents with better models.

+\citet{trustworthy-consensus2022} differentiate between malicious and non-malicious agents and they discuss the concept of trustworthy consensus, where only non-malicious agents contribute to the consensus.
+In contrast to prior work, we do not aim for trustworthy agents to contribute equally.
+Instead, we specifically want consensus to come from potentially \emph{unequal} contribution of all agents, weighted according to their relevance.
+We allow for the trust matrix to be asymmetric.
+All agents determine trust from information given locally to the respective agent, which differs across agents.
+Central to any such strategy is that the capabilities of models on $\cQ$ can be estimated appropriately.
+In the following, we discuss a strategy of how to determine trust from local data and prediction queries to other models.

-As no label information is assumed on $\XSv$, it is reasonable that every agent should trust itself the most, and each agent distributes their trust towards other agents based on the alignment of their predictions on $\XSv$.
-A natural choice of alignment measure is pairwise cosine similarity.
-We propose weighted pairwise cosine similarity as a trust measure.
-Here $\cH$ denotes entropy.
-The design of weighting is motivated in Section \ref{The design of trust matrix}.
+As no label information on $\XSv$ is available to evaluate trust, it is natural to use agents' own predictions on $\XSv$ as a local reference point.
+Then, each agent distributes their trust towards other agents based on the alignment of their predictions.
+We use weighted pairwise cosine similarity as a measure of alignment which motivates the following trust weight calculation:

-The $(i,j)-$th entry of trust matrix can thus be calculated as $w_{ij}^{(t)} = \widetilde{w_{ij}^{(t)}}/\sum_j \widetilde{w_{ij}^{(t)}}$.
-The inclusion of the \highlightredtext{confidence weighting block} will be detailed in Section~\ref{sec:trust-desirable-properties}.
-Following the calculation of trust score, we have trust become more evenly distributed over time as agents gradually reach consensus.
-This behavior is formally stated in Claim~\ref{behavior-of-W} (under the same assumptions as our main theorem).

-\begin{claim} Given Assumptions~\ref{assump-covariate-shift}~\ref{assump-positivity of W} and that all agents are over-parameterized, and the calculation of $\Wv$ in \eqref{w-calculation-1}, we have $\Wv^{(t)}$ loses self-confidence over time and finally converges to a uniform matrix:

-\end{claim} The proof is provided in Appendix~\ref{appendix-behavior-of-W}.
-This claim characterizes the behavior of our dynamic trust scheme: when $t \leq \tau$ ($\tau$ denotes the time step when consensus is reached), all agents distribute trust towards helpful collaborators and try to achieve a consensus on $\XSv$.
-When $t >\tau$, i.e. consensus is finally reached, we will have $\ff_{\thetav_i^{(t)}}(\XSv) = \ff_{\thetav_j^{(t)}}(\XSv)$ for any $i,j$, and according to our calculation of $\Wv^{(t)}$ in equation~\eqref{w-calculation-1}, $\Wv^{(t)}$ will become a matrix with uniform weights.